openaps/AndroidAPSdocs/docs/EN/GettingHelp/WhereCanIGetHelp.md

 * level 4: Create an [issue](https://github.com/nightscout/AndroidAPS/issues) and attach your [log files](../GettingHelp/AccessingLogFiles.md)
 * level 5: email *developers@androidaps.org* (only if personal data is involved that should not go in a public channel and your problems have not been resolved in the other levels)

-For support on CGM sources please use the Facebook groups or discord channels for that specific system (e.g. [xdrip](https://www.facebook.com/groups/xDripG5/), [600 series uploader](https://www.facebook.com/groups/NightscoutForMedtronic/)) or support on Nightscout use [CGMintheCloud](https://www.facebook.com/groups/cgminthecloud/) as the users there will have a greater level of expertise than the people here who all use different systems.
+For support on CGM sources please use the Facebook groups or discord channels for that specific system (e.g. [xDrip+](https://www.facebook.com/groups/xDripG5/), [600 series uploader](https://www.facebook.com/groups/NightscoutForMedtronic/)) or support on Nightscout use [CGM in the Cloud](https://www.facebook.com/groups/cgminthecloud/) as the users there will have a greater level of expertise than the people here who all use different systems.

 ## Make sure to join the AndroidAPS users group on Facebook!